Cure Your Chronic Disease

 • CureCoach reader determines if study shows definite plaque, inflammation, or no disease.

-• “Possible” if inflammation is visible; we err on the side of reporting false positives to avoid missing disease and opportunity for early intervention.
+• “Yellow” if inflammation/thickening is visible but no plaque; we err on the side of reporting false positives to avoid missing disease and opportunity for early intervention.

 • Incomplete exam.
-If no disease is seen, but the entire carotid artery and branches are not imaged, the exam will be deemed incomplete and a repeat scan recommended at the earliest opportunity.
+If no disease is seen, but parts of the entire carotid artery and branches are not imaged, the exam will be deemed incomplete and a repeat scan recommended at the earliest opportunity.
+If inflammation or plaque are seen on an incomplete scan, it will be classified as either Inflammation/Yellow or Plaque/Red

-• CureCoach provides a PDF CureScreen report with findings and recommendations for further actions and patient education.
-It also includes a deidentified link to the images.
+• CureCoach provides a PDF Discovery report with findings and recommendations for further actions and patient education.
+It also includes image thumbnails that link to deidentified videos of the scan.

-• Vasometric CIMT report option for more advanced scanners: If Long Axis views are provided and adequate for IMT measurement, images are sent to Vasolabs for Vasometric CIMT reports.
-Upon receipt of payment using this Vasometric CIMT Payment link, Vasolabs will provide the patient a link to their Vasometric CIMT report including arterial age, Intima Media Thickness, %ile rank and plaque character/thickness.
+• Vasometric CIMT report option for more advanced scanner submissions: If Long Axis views are provided and adequate for IMT measurement, images are sent to Vasolabs for Vasometric CIMT reports.
+Vasolabs will provide the report and CureCoach will forward to the patient a link to their Vasometric CIMT report including arterial age, Intima Media Thickness, %ile rank and plaque character/thickness.
 The provider will have access to the reports via www.portal.vasolabs.com

 • CureCoach creates a CureCoach.App record for each scan/patient.
-Reports and recommendations are attached to Results and Recommendations in CureCoach.App for the provider and patient to review.
-An email will be sent to the patient, inviting them to register and view their results.
+Reports and recommendations are attached to Results and Recommendations and Documents links in CureCoach.App for the provider and patient to review.
+A text will be sent to the patient, inviting them to register and view their results.

 • If a patient requests the report be emailed, they are informed that this method is less secure and private.
-However, we will send via email if the patient declines to register for CureCoach.App and assumes the privacy and security risk.
+However, we will send via email if the patient declines to use https://CureCoach.App and assumes the privacy and security risk.

-• We do not use postal mail due to administrative costs and difficulty tracking/ensuring receipt of materials.
+• We do not use postal mail due to administrative costs and difficulty tracking/ensuring receipt of information.

-After the patient reviews their report, we offer a video Discovery Appointment (no cost,no obligation) to review their images and describe the next steps, including cost, insurance coverage and scheduling.
-At that time, payment will be received and images sent for the Vasometric CIMT report if the images are adequate.
+After the patient reviews their report, we offer a Discovery Zoom Appointment to review their images and describe the next steps, including cost, insurance coverage and scheduling.
+At that time, images will be sent for the Vasometric CIMT report if the images are adequate and charges created.

-Here is a Video Discovery Appointment example.
+Here is a Discovery Zoom Appointment example.
 Scheduling and completion of registration documents is done here.

 Suggested Script for Scanners (Written/Verbal)

-Inflammation of the gums and dental abscesses contribute to atherosclerotic plaque that ruptures in the arteries to your brain, heart and other vital organs.
+Inflammation of the gums and dental abscesses contribute to atherosclerotic plaque that can rupture in the arteries to your brain, heart and other vital organs.
 Plaque is like an acne pimple in the wall or skin of your arteries.
 It can heal and resolve.
 Or it can rupture.

 Sudden plaque rupture leads to a stroke or heart attack, disability or death.
 But this can be prevented if you know about it and act to stop it.

-Like a pap smear or PSA, early detection and treatment saves lives.
+Like screening for a little bit of cancer, early detection and treatment saves lives.

-With this quick, painless, radiation and risk free ultrasound scan of the carotid arteries in your neck, we can see if this threat is developing silently.
-It is safe enough to see inside pregnant women and babies.
+With this quick, painless, and risk free ultrasound scan of the carotid arteries in your neck, we can discovery this threat.
+It is safe enough to use in pregnancy.

-After I scan, the images are reviewed by an experienced interpreter for completeness looking for plaque.
-If plaque or inflammation is reported, you can schedule a consultation with experts who know how to get rid of the threat to your life and wellbeing.
+I’m just doing the scan, acquiring and uploading the images.
+After I scan, the images are reviewed by an experienced CureCoach reporter.
+You get a digital indication of healthy, inflammation or plaque.
+If plaque or inflammation is reported, you can request a more detailed report and schedule a Discovery Zoom with a CureCoach expert who knows how to help you to get rid of the threat.

-This includes an opportunity to discuss your scan on a Discovery Video Call and learn about options most doctors can’t offer.
-The cost is surprisingly affordable, including coverage by Medicare and most insurance.
+This includes an opportunity to discuss your scan on a Discovery Zoom and learn about options most doctors don’t offer.
+It is surprisingly affordable, including coverage by Medicare and most insurance for part or all charges.

-If your arteries are free of plaque or inflammation, you get reassurance.
+If your arteries are free of plaque or inflammation, you get reassurance and peace of mind.
 Check again in a year or 2, just like checking your blood pressure or screening for cancer.

 You have nothing to lose!
 This proactive step can save your life.
 You are worth it.”